doug-harriman/gridfinity/README.md

     *Note*: I had tried using the glass slide covers that some with the microscope slides.
 However, they're only 0.2 mm thick, and thus very fragile.
 This is a safety issues, so they are not used.

 ## Bins

+* [3u-1x1](bins/3u-1x1) - Standard bin with magnet snap fit slots.
+Note that there are also slots under the label surface to help keep stacked bins in place.
+* [3u-1x1](bins/3u-1x1-split) - The 3u-1x1 bin with a central divider.
+* [Caliper Holder](bins/caliper-holder-2x1) - 2x1 caliper holder for my [digital calipers](https://www.amazon.com/REXBETI-Micrometer-Measuring-Millimeter-Protection/dp/B07C94MHJ4/ref=sr_1_3), inspired by [Zach Freedman's design](https://thangs.com/designer/ZackFreedman/3d-model/Gridfinity%20Caliper%20Holder-62216).
+This holder uses a magnet to retain the spare battery and screwdriver.
+* [Base Seed](bins/bin-base-seed-2x1.SLDPRT) - This is a SolidWorks with a simple 2x1 base with magnet snap fit features for designing new bins off of.

 ## Bases